[This article was first published on 17th March 2020, but is being updated regularly. Last update: 5th January 2021]

 China: Schools and universities in all provinces have reopened.
 Key “exit years” returned to school first – Grade 9, Grade 12 and final year university students; thereby helping to minimise disruption to exams and graduation.
 The Gaokao took place on 7th-8th July.

-Schools and universities reopened for the new academic year, with a phases return for students between August and October.
+Schools and universities reopened for the new academic year, with a phased return for students between August and October.

 The Ministry of Education has announced that extra places have been made available on Sino-foreign joint programmes and at joint institutions in China for Chinese students who had been offered places to study abroad but are now unable to do so.

 Hong Kong: Examinations for the Hong Kong Diploma of Secondary Education (HKDSE) took place between 24th April and 25th May, after being postponed for one month; results were released on 22nd July.
 Schools started to reopen from late May and fully reopened for the new academic year.
-Universities continued to deliver courses and exams online to the end of the Spring semester.
-In higher education, the new academic year will combine online and some face-to-face teaching.
+Universities continued to deliver courses and exams online to the end of the Spring semester and for this academic year are combining online and some face-to-face teaching.

 The 2021 HKDSE exams have been put back to 23rd April to 17th May and assessment has been streamlined.